 A unique fish ladder is helping species at risk reclaim their habitat

-The lake sturgeon, American eel, and copper redhorse are three species present in the Richelieu River© P. Leduc / Parks Canada
+The lake sturgeon, American eel, and copper redhorse are three species present in the Richelieu River© G.Caron / Parks Canada

 The Copper Redhorse (Moxostoma hubbsi) is running up the Richelieu River again.
 This is a major victory for the unusual coppery coloured fish species, which is found only in southwestern Quebec.
 A dam built in 1967 hindered this endangered species’ migration to its most important spawning area upstream from the Canal-de-Saint-Ours National Historic Site of Canada.
 Now a fish ladder of unique design is brightening the future for the Copper Redhorse.

 Canal-de-Saint-Ours National Historic Site of Canada© Parks Canada

 Like the Copper Redhorse, other denizens of the Richelieu had long been stranded below the dam.
 Up to 60 fish species use the river, including several species at risk.
 The Lake Sturgeon and American Shad, among other species, could no longer follow their migratory paths, nor could the American Eel, which had supported an important local commercial fishery before the dam was built.